 Face coverings can be made of cloth.
 Homemade coverings, bandanas, scarves and neck gaiters may be used.
 Medical grade masks should be saved for healthcare workers.
-State and CDC guidelines and instructions for face coverings are below:
+State guidelines and instructions for face coverings are below:

 More details on face coverings can be found at: Face Coverings

 Personal Protective Equipment for Pesticide Applicators

 Due to the shortage of personal protective equipment, CDPR has compiled list of respirators and exposure controls that offer the same or better protection than what is commonly used and has also sent out guidance and tips on safety gloves.
 Please see the attached documents.